 I am a multi-disciplinary conceptual artist.
-My art is driven by ideas, not commitments to particular media.
+Like my writing, my visual art is driven by ideas rather than commitments to particular subjects or media.
 Over the past few decades, I have created rituals, performances, installations, handbound books, mixed-media drawings and paintings, and marble sculpture, primarily with hand-carved texts.
 I spent years building a contemplative garden in Jamestown, Colorado.
 And until 2013, I conceptualized my studio practice around two interrelated creative processes: work on that one-acre parcel of land in Jamestown and two mixed-media drawing series.
 Work on the site, Ivydell, concluded in October 2015.
 As documented in my blog entries, following the devastating floods of September 2013 I spent over two years repairing and rebuilding both the structures and the site itself.
 All of my art prior to 2006 was destroyed in the flood.

 Since 2006, I have worked on several mixed media drawing series.
 “Marking Time” includes scrolls and drawings done over periods ranging from two weeks to 20 months, and they function simultaneously as both maps and calendars.
 Using both recognizable symbols, texts, and my own iconographic language, I literally give form to the experiences of space, place, and time.
 “Meditations on Impermanence” includes larger drawings up to 38” x 68”, as well as small studies that explore daily experience, the dying process, and death itself.
 This work is inspired by meditation practice, volunteer work with hospice, and ongoing caregiving.